The Fujifilm Finepix S200EXR ~ strange sensor alchemy from 2009

 There’s also another nice advantage to using an old camera like this – 6 megapixels pairs really well even with a kit lens that doesn’t see a lot of love.
 The old 18-55mm Nikkor kit lens is much maligned but is nicely sharp on an old camera like this, since it out-resolves the 6 megapixel sensor.
 My Tamron looks even better and seems to pick up plenty of primary colours wide open.
 Still a perfectly excellent camera.

-The clouds are slowly dissipating after months of grey days and this weekend provided an opportunity to drive around some of the vibrant towns of the Murray River.
+The clouds are slowly dissipating after several months of grey days.
+This weekend provided an opportunity to drive around the vibrant towns of the Murray River.
 I packed my bag with the Olympus E-1, Nikon Z5, and the Sony RX100.
-I continue to be impressed with the output from the old E-1, but dynamic range is limited, and careful consideration of a scene is required before clicking the shutter button, I’ve discovered.

 Shadows on emerald metal – Olympus E-1